 15625 Contemporary Policy Challenges6cp; 2 x blocks (3-day + 2-day) involving 5 x modules

-This subject is one of four core subjects in the Graduate Certificate in Applied Policy (C11263), the Graduate Diploma in Applied Policy (C06121) and the Master of Applied Policy (C04323) which also include the subjects 15626 Policy in Practice, 15627 Foundations in Public Policy and 15628 Evidence and Influence in Public Policy.
+This subject is available under the Graduate Certificate in Applied Policy (C11263), the Graduate Diploma in Applied Policy (C06121) and the Master of Applied Policy (C043223).

 The subject introduces students to major challenges and issues confronting contemporary policymakers.
 It considers policy making challenges in terms of the social, political and economic ideas that shape the framing and implementation of policy at the global and national level.
 It studies these challenges as they apply across both national boundaries and within key policy sectors with an articulated focus on case studies.
 Bringing stakeholders into the room, the subject examines major issues in the formulation and implementation of policy such as the role of international organisations, global civil society, public opinion, bureaucracy, technology and interest group participation.